► CAR’s artist’s impression of Ferrari Dino

 ► Plus spyshots of V6 prototype

-The junior sports car will be based on Ferrari's new, flexible architecture destined for most of its range; the platform will be crafted largely from aluminium to trim weight; and, in the case of the Dino, it will be powered by a new 2.9-litre V6 available in two power outputs.
+The new sports car will be based on Ferrari’s new, flexible architecture destined for most of its range; the platform will be crafted largely from aluminium to trim weight; and, in the case of the Dino, it will be powered by a new 2.9-litre V6 available in two power outputs, one of which may be a plug-in hybrid range-topper.

 Ferrari Dino: the first spy photos

-CAR magazine's revelations follow our spyshots of an engineering mule on test near a supplier base in Germany.
-Tellingly, it passed by a few minutes before a regular 488 GTB - and the two sounded very different.
+The above information follows our earlier spyshots of an engineering mule on test near a supplier base in Germany.
+Tellingly, it passed by a few minutes before a regular 488 GTB – and the two sounded very different.
 You’d have to be an acoustically trained Ferrari engineer to tell definitively, but our man with the long lens was confident this prototype wasn’t a V8.

 Note also the shortened 488 architecture (Dino prototype inset top, 488 GTB main image).
 The front structure appears identical to the production car’s, but the rear deck is noticeably shorter (compare the length from the front door to the rear axle), consistent with a smaller powertrain being accommodated; we understand the Dino will be some 120mm shorter than its V8 big brother, despite sharing the same architecture.
 Don’t forget the car scooped here is an engineering mule – the finished car will look more like the yellow car in our artist’s impression.